Amended and Reviewed by Channel Capital Advisors LLP December 2020

 (ii) The sum of the market and credit risk requirements (in respect of non-AIFMD business); or

 (iii) one quarter of the Firm’s relevant fixed expenditure.

 We have not identified credit risk exposure classes or the minimum capital requirements for market risk as we believe that they are immaterial.

 It is the Firm’s experience that the Fixed Overhead Requirement establishes its capital requirements.
 AIFMs must further either have professional indemnity insurance or have additional own funds appropriate to cover risks arising from professional negligence.
 The Firm has elected to hold additional own funds.

 The following remuneration policy disclosure complies with the ‘Guidelines on sound remuneration policies under the AIFMD’ issued by the European Securities and Markets Authority.
 The Firm is subject to the AIFM Remuneration Code located in the FCA Handbook (SYSC 19B) and BIPRU Remuneration Code also located in the FCA Handbook (SYSC 19C).
 As a full-scope UK AIFM which complies with SYSC 19B and also therefore complies with 19C, the Firm is not required to demonstrate compliance with SYSC 19C.
 This policy covers an individual’s total remuneration, fixed and variable.
 The Firm incentivises staff through a combination of the two.

 The Firm’s business is to provide investment management services.
+Our compensation arrangements:

-consistent with and promotes sound and effective risk management;
+- are consistent with and promotes sound and effective risk management;

 - do not encourage excessive risk taking;